-This week I met a woman who is deeply distraught.
-She has been diagnosed with chronic depression and sometime ago was prescribed anti-depressants.
+Some time ago I met a woman who was deeply distraught.
+She had been diagnosed with major depression and sometime ago was prescribed anti-depressants.
 They worked very well and she came to enjoy a period of relative stability.
 Then she and her husband decided to start a family.
 Leery of the impact of psychotropics on her developing child, she spoke with her psychiatrist who agreed to wean her off her meds.

 What can she do?